-In the event of an unforeseen emergency where lateness, early departure, or absences are unavoidable, the student is responsible to obtain the missed assignments, notes, materials, and demonstrations.
-The instructor is not responsible for providing missed information, materials, and/or demonstrations of skills (refer to Appendix B for Absences and Lateness for Skills Evaluations and Demonstration).
+In the event of lateness, early departure, or absences, the student is responsible to obtain the missed assignments, notes, materials, and demonstrations.
+The instructor is not responsible for providing missed information, materials, and/or demonstrations of skills.

 Program Course Sequence